If you want your 50s to be meaningful years, it's time to start taking your health seriously.

 eat too much

-Your calorie needs change after 50, so make sure you eat the right amount, says Amanda Malone, MD, a physician in the US.
+Your calorie needs change after 50, so make sure you eat the right amount, says Dr. Amanda Malone, a physician practicing in the US.
 The body needs fewer calories each day as people age because the body's metabolism naturally begins to slow down.
-Since you don't need as many calories, the amount of calories you consume becomes very important.
+Since you don't need as many calories, the amount you consume becomes very important.
 Your diet after 50 should include a variety of healthy, nutrient-dense foods.

 Don't prioritize sleep

-According to Dr. Deborah Gordish, a physician at the Ohio State University Wexner Medical Center (USA), sleep is important for health and healthy aging after age 50, so if you have poor sleep habits, now is the time to stop.
+Sleep is crucial to health and healthy aging after 50, so if you have poor sleep habits, now is the time to stop, says Dr. Deborah Gordish, MD, of the Ohio State University Wexner Medical Center.
 As you age, your sleep time begins to decrease.
-Practice going to bed at the same time every day and getting as much rest as possible.
+Try to go to bed at the same time every day and get as much rest as possible.

 Avoid the doctor

-Men often avoid seeing their doctors, but regular checkups and preventive screenings are necessary.
-One way to take care of yourself is to have regular health care when you are in your 50s.
+Men often avoid seeing their doctors, but regular checkups and preventative screenings are necessary.
+One way to take care of yourself is to have regular health care in your 50s.
 The goal is to develop and maintain a doctor-patient relationship, encourage a healthy lifestyle, screen for disease, evaluate medical problems, and stay up to date on vaccines.

-Your calorie needs change after age 50, make sure to eat the right amount
+Your calorie needs change after age 50, so make sure you eat the right amount.

 Still smoking and drinking

-As you approach 50, the things you eat can start to affect your health, says the Pacific Neuroscience Center.
-Your body’s organs aren’t designed to process processed, sugary, and fatty foods.
+As you approach your 50s, the things you eat can start to affect your health, says the Pacific Neuroscience Center.
+Your body's organs aren't designed to process processed, sugary, and fatty foods.
 When your organs continually process these substances, serious and life-threatening consequences can occur.

 To gain weight rapidly

 Don't let your weight creep up over the years.
 This advice may be the hardest to follow, says Dr. Gordish.
-Because it's harder to lose weight as you age, as your metabolism slows.
+Because it's harder to lose weight as you age because your metabolism slows.
 But aim to lose belly fat and central fat.
 This requires a combination of a diet rich in vegetables and exercise.

 Source: https://thanhnien.vn/bac-si-chi-thoi-quen-hang-ngay-am-tham-huy-hoai-co-the-ban-sau-tuoi-50-185250218212639188.htm